luismanson/matrix-webhook-gateway/README.md

 `matrix-webhook-gateway` lets you create and manage webhooks for Matrix channels.
 The application is configured with a simple and clearly documented configuration file, and webhooks can be added and removed directly in Matrix.
 A powerful plugin system is available (including several examples), allowing you to easily add handlers for various types of webhooks.

+### About this fork

+I need some custom format for my webhooks and found the repo from geluk, which support plugins.
+Please be careful with this code im not experienced in TS.

 # Installation

 ## Docker